 If you're still with us, here's what you need to know.

-In 2009, a British traveler died from head injuries he received while sand boarding, and another drowned while river boarding – which is water rafting, but with a board instead of a raft.
+But, going back to non-natural disasters, in 2009, a British traveler died from head injuries he received while sand boarding, and another drowned while river boarding – which is water rafting, but with a board instead of a raft.

 Other activities include ice climbing and heil-biking – where you're taken up really high and forced to navigate your way back down to ground.